cavagrill/cavaconn/README.md

 # creates a named_tuple object of twitter auth keys that can be accessed like api_keys.access_token
 api_keys = cc.connect_twitter('twitter_info.yml')

+# Executes a SQL Query on an existing PostgreSQL connection
+q = """DROP TABLE IF EXISTS throwaway;""" cc.pg_commit(conn, q)
 ```

 ## Example Yaml